 The world of comics has had to adapt to new technology and the changing ways we consume our favorite media.
-Just like books, comics have also gone digital, resulting in a proliferation of apps that allow users to read their favorite digital comics and organize their electronic collections.
+Just like books, comics have also gone digital, resulting in a proliferation of apps that let you read your favorite digital comics and organize your electronic collections.
 From all-in-one marketplace and reader apps to lightweight readers and Web comic viewers, here are our 15 favorite mobile comic book readers.

 ComiXology is one of the most popular digital comic platforms online, featuring content from major comics publishers such as Marvel, DC and Image, which readers can purchase and read from the ComiXology website.
 The company's mobile app, Comics (Android, iOS), also serves as an outstanding mobile comic reader, allowing users to download and read their ComiXology purchases.
 Of particular note is the Guided View mode, which is great for reading on a small screen, as well as a new Unlimited mode that works as a "read-all-you-can" subscription.
 On the downside, you can't import in an existing comics collection or make in-app purchases on iOS.

 Comics Plus (Android, iOS) is another digital comics platform where users can purchase and download digital comics.
 It comes with some neat extras that set it apart from other platforms.
 Comics Plus users can buy and read digital comics from a variety of publishers such as IDW, Archie Comics and DC, with uView enhanced reading technology to help guide your reading flow on a touch screen and in-app parental controls.
 You can import your own DRM-free comics into your personal collection, allowing you to view ePub, PDF, CBR and CBZ files with ease.
 Interestingly, you can also rent a graphic novel for 24, 48 or 120 hours.